“Continuous learning is the minimum requirement for success in any field.” – Brian Tracy

-This is mostly due to budget constraints, also because owners don’t realize how critical it is to small business growth.
+This is mostly due to budget constraints, and also because owners don’t realize how critical it is too small business growth.

 We’re here to tell you that if there were only a few things you could invest in at the moment, a learning & development plan should be one of them.

 - What Is a Learning & Development Strategy?